 One of the greatest concerns about long-term COVID effects is how it may affect the heart.
 Patients who spent time in the hospital due to COVID-19 infection are more likely to suffer cardiac damage, such as myocarditis.

 It's not clear whether or not this happens in those with milder symptoms, but there's no denying that any sort of disease has an effect on the cardiovascular system.
-The cardiovascular system is harmed by the inflammation in the lungs and a raised heart rate (which is typical during sickness).
+The cardiovascular system is harmed by the inflammation in the lungs and a raised heart rate (which is typical during sickness) or overall cardiopulmonary symptoms.

 These factors can make a huge difference in how quickly and simply you may get back into your running.
 There are also various rules for high-school athletes vs. masters athletes, for example.